Skip to content

 🚨

-Important: Teach kids NOT to engage demons in conversation (\"What's your name?
-Why are you here?\").
-We don't dialogue with Satan—we RESIST in Jesus' name.
-Command enemy to leave (James 4:7), claim Christ's authority, move on.
-Don't give enemy attention he craves.
+Important: Teach kids NOT to engage demons in conversation ("What's your name?
+Why are you here?").
+We don't dialogue with Satan, we RESIST in Jesus' name.
+Command the enemy to leave (James 4:7), claim Christ's authority, and move on.
+Don't give the enemy the attention he craves.

 Age-Appropriate Spiritual Warfare Teaching